fbpx

 Contact a Chicago VAWA and U Visa Immigration Attorney Today to Discuss Your Case

-Individuals who have been the victims of domestic violence or other crimes may be able to stay in the United States through the Violence Against Women Act or through a U visa.
+Individuals who have been victims of domestic violence or other crimes may be able to stay in the United States through the Violence Against Women Act or through a U visa.
 Certain relatives may also be included in the applications, whether inside or outside the United States.
 Because of the legal complexities involved with petitioning immigration authorities for a visa or permanent resident status, it is highly advisable for anyone considering doing so to retain the services of a skilled Chicago immigration lawyer.
 To schedule a consultation with one of our attorneys, call Kriezelman, Burton & Associates, LLC today at 312-332-2550.

-Schedule a Consultation!
+Schedule A Consultation!